JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (5)

 1. Very lucky that the wasp dragged its meal onto my newly cleaned PVC windowsill, hence the clean backdrop.
 I have been advised that the wasp would not have eaten the spider, but rather taken it back to the nest to feed the larvae.
-Posted one year ago, modified one year ago
+Posted 3 years ago, modified 3 years ago

 1. Very interesting post.
 I had a quick read on Wikipedia which indeed suggests prey is for their young, whilst nectar and sweet fruits are to sustain themselves.
-Posted one year ago
+Posted 3 years ago

 1. Yes, at first I thought it was eating it, but just softening it up a bit for the babies!!

 2. Amazing story Claire.
 Just to imagine what happens every day on these tiny ecosystems...
-Posted one year ago
+Posted 3 years ago

 1. Absolutely fascinating isn't it!
-Posted one year ago
+Posted 3 years ago

 Sign in or Join in order to comment.

-''Vespula vulgaris'', known as the common wasp, is a wasp found in various regions of the world including the United Kingdom, Germany, India, China, New Zealand, and Australia.
-It is sometimes known as the European wasp; the same name is used for the species ''Vespula germanica'', which is also known as the German wasp.
+''Vespula vulgaris'', known as the Common wasp, is a species found in regions that include the United Kingdom, Ireland, Germany, India, China, New Zealand and Australia.
+It is sometimes known in English as the European wasp, but the same name is used for the species ''Vespula germanica'' or German wasp.

 Species identified by Claire Hamilton